-The Preliminary Official Statement provides certain information in connection with the issuance of the Galveston County Municipal Utility District No. 44 Unlimited Tax Bonds, Series 2019 (the "Bonds").
+This Official Statement provides certain information in connection with the issuance by Galveston County Municipal Utility District No. 44 (the "District") of its Unlimited Tax Bonds, Series 2021 (the "Bonds").
+The District is a political subdivision of the State of Texas.